Many people will likely see their rates go up. But the good news is that the reform means thousands more Louisianians will now have health coverage.

 A detailed chart on what provisions apply or do not apply to grandfathering is available in the HHS regulations.

 Check your plan's materials to determine grandfather status.
-You may also need to check with your employer or your health plan's benefits administrator at 1-800-785-8364.
+You may also need to check with your employer or your health plan's benefits administrator.

-The government is requiring that every health insurance plan in the new marketplace offer complete coverage - from doctors to drugs to hospital visits.
-The law says that all health insurance companies must offer the same set of basic benefits in all of their plans.
+The government is requiring that every health insurance plan cover a minimum set of benefits – from doctors to drugs to hospital visits.
 We call these essential benefits.
-Some of these essential benefits include emergency room services, maternity care, mental health, lab services and some kinds of pediatric care.
+Some of these essential benefits include emergency room services, maternity care, mental health, lab services and pediatric dental and vision care.

-Large employers will run their health plans as they do now, so you won't see much change.
+Most large employers will continue to run their health plans as they do now.
+Many aspects of the ACA do not apply to this group.
+So you won't see much change.